 (ll.
 37-42)

-Mahon responds to the second part of Yeats’s sequence, ‘My Tower’, in which the poet retreats from civil war to the apparent artistic security of Thoor Ballylee, surrounded by ‘An acre of stony ground, / Where the symbolic rose can break in flower’ (ll.
+Mahon responds to Yeats’s ‘My Tower’, in which the poet retreats from civil war to the apparent artistic security of Thoor Ballylee, surrounded by ‘An acre of stony ground, / Where the symbolic rose can break in flower’ (ll.
 3-4).
 In Mahon’s Ulster, there is no prospect of seclusion, symbolic or otherwise, from the continual storm of civil war.

 The more optimistic reading of Yeats’s ‘Meditations’ is exemplified by Seamus Heaney’s 1995 Nobel Prize acceptance speech, ‘Crediting Poetry’, in which he concludes with a discussion of ‘The Stare’s Nest by my Window’.
 Heaney says of Yeats’s poem that it